sherazch00/strava-app/potential-enhancements.md

+Rough notes for future enhancements:

-Make sure no time markers are skipped before calculating rolling maxes
+Make sure no time markers are skipped before calculating rolling maxes in python